 - Reviews of relevant books, broadcasts, games, movies, music, or plays

-We seek articles from 500-2,500 words—including seven to ten keywords, a 100-word abstract, and your brief biography ending in your e-mail address—by September 15, 2017.
-An abstract or outline by July 1, 2017 would be helpful.
-Send them as attached Microsoft Word document (*.docx) files to firstname.lastname@example.org and email@example.com.
-See the Writing Guidelines page on this site for more information.
+Submission Guidelines – We seek articles from 500-2,000 words—including seven to ten keywords, a 100 word abstract, and your brief biography ending in your email address—by October 1, 2019.
+An abstract or outline would be helpful.
+Send them as attached Microsoft Word document (*.docx) files to cliospsycheeditor @gmail.com.

 Clio’s Psyche is looking for articles on a variety of subjects.
 Here are some special issues that we would welcome an informed guest editor or co-editors for articles on:

 - The Impact of Celebrity Culture on America

 - TV as Object Relations: Our Emotional Connection to Fantasy